 Workshop on Standardization of Coconut Breeding Research Techniques - COGENT discourages initiative

-Royal Botanic Gardens, Kew - a coconut palm (Golden Dwarf) flowered for the first time in the Palm House
+Royal Botanic Gardens, Kew - a coconut palm (Golden Dwarf) flowered [and fruited?] for the first time in the Palm House

 Coconut Genetic Resources Network (COGENT) established by the International Board for Plant Genetic Resources